 The staff at this attorney’s office is very knowledgeable and was very helpful in guiding me through the divorce process.
 I was very impressed with the quick responses to my questions and the speed in which my divorce was finalized.
 Hopefully, I will not need this service again, but if I do I would use them.

 25+ years of Experience.
 Reliable.
 Proven Results.
 Guarantee.

-What is a Joint Petition Divorce?
+What is a Joint Petition Divorce in Nevada?

 - As per Nevada Statutes (NRS 125.182), parties filing for a divorce can do so in the form of what is known as a joint petition divorce.
 This essentially grants a divorce without either party being a plaintiff.
 It simply states that both parties are requesting the divorce because they have become incompatible.